theNewDynamic/coosbay-1/site/content/blog/2016-12-30-oregon-dungeness-crab-season-kicks-off.md

 ---
 title: Oregon Dungeness Crab Season Kicks Off!
-date: 2016-12-30T20:49:48.000Z
+date: 2016-12-30 20:49:48 +0000
-description: >+
-  It's the most wonderful time of the year... because crab season has officially kicked off in Oregon's south coast, Coos Bay, North Bend and Charleston!
-The season will offer the tastiest bounty of the sea for crab connoisseurs, and this year promises to be the best yet!
+description: "It's the most wonderful time of the year... because crab season has officially kicked off in Oregon's south coast, Coos Bay, North Bend and Charleston!
+  The season will offer the tastiest bounty of the sea for crab connoisseurs, and this year promises to be the best yet!\n\n"
 tags:
 - Charleston
 - Coos Bay
 - Crabbing & Clamming
 - Dungeness Crab
 - Dungeness crab season
 - Fishing
 - Crabbing & Clamming
 - North Bend
 - Oregon
 - Oregon Coast
 categories:
 - Eat & Drink
 - Fishing
 - Crabbing & Clamming
 image: ''
+draft: true

 ---
 It&#8217;s the most wonderful time of the year&#8230; because crab season has officially kicked off in Oregon&#8217;s south coast, Coos Bay, North Bend and Charleston!
 The season will offer the tastiest bounty of the sea for crab connoisseurs, and this year promises to be the best yet!